Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

 Define $\nabla_{i}=\mathrm{Conv.}(\{0\}\cup I_{i})$ and the Minkowski sum $\nabla=\nabla_{1}+\dots+\nabla_{k} \subset N$.
 Then the following holds.

 $\nabla=\nabla_{1}+\dots+\nabla_{k}$ is again reflexive and this gives a nef-partition of $\nabla$, called the dual nef-partition.
-We define a complete intersection Calabi-Yau variety $\check{X}$ by using $\nabla \subset N$.
-Choosing a maximal projective subdivision of the normal fan of $\Delta$ and $\nabla$, we get families $\mathscr{X}$ and $\check{\mathscr{X}}$ of Calabi-Yau varieties, which are conjectured to form a mirror pair.
-The important point is that giving a nef-partition is essentially equivalent to determining a union of toric varieties $X_{0}=V(I_{0})$ to which fibers of $\mathscr{X}$ maximally degenerates.\\
+We define a complete intersection Calabi--Yau variety $\check{X}$ by using $\nabla \subset N$.
+Choosing a maximal projective subdivision of the normal fan of $\Delta$ and $\nabla$, we get families $\mathscr{X}$ and $\check{\mathscr{X}}$ of Calabi--Yau varieties, which are conjectured to form a mirror pair.
+It is important to observe that giving a nef-partition is essentially equivalent to determining a union of toric varieties $X_{0}=V(I_{0})$ to which a general fiber of the family $\mathscr{X}$ maximally degenerates.\\